cypayne/popgen-filters-snakemake/README.md

 - AVG(FMT/DP)>3 & AVG(FMT/DP)<20 = keep variants with on average more than 3 reads but less than 20 reads across samples
 - QUAL>30 = keep variants with a quality score greater than 30

+If you're not sure how to set these parameters, see the section below called "Choosing filtering parameters".

 ```
 ## in config.yaml
 bcf: inputs/all.bcf